UW-CTRL/AA548-spr2024/bite-size-notes/Week6C-OptimalControl-MohammadT.md

 Here, V embodies the value function denoting the optimal cost-to-go from a conferred state, t designates time, x signifies the state vector, and nabla V encapsulates the gradient of V with respect to x.
 The function
 $$ \(H(x, \nabla V)\) $$

-dubbed the Hamiltonian, encapsulates the system's dynamics.
+The Hamiltonian, often referred to as H(x,∇V) represents the system's dynamics.

-By solving the HJ PDE, one can elicit the value function V(x), furnishing insights into the reachable set of the system.
-This set encompasses all states accessible from a given initial state while satisfying specific safety constraints.
+By solving the Hamilton-Jacobi partial differential equation (HJ PDE), one can determine the value function V(x), which provides insights into the reachable set of the system.
+This set includes all states that can be reached from a given initial state while satisfying specific safety constraints.

-The reachable set materializes from the level sets of the value function V, demarcating regions in the state space wherein the system can safely operate without contravening constraints.
+The reachable set arises from the level sets of the value function V, marking regions in the state space where the system can operate safely without violating constraints.

 #### Example: